 The explosion of eCommerce and the decline of in-store shopping during the pandemic led many retailers to fulfill eCommerce orders directly from their stores.
 This major change required some reorganization and retraining of employees by retailers.
 But companies like Target turned their large store spaces into a competitive advantage.

-According to report by McKinsey, shoppers expect a similar experience whether they’re shopping in-person or with online stores.
+According to a report by McKinsey, shoppers expect a similar experience whether they’re shopping in person or with online stores.
 Target’s ability to pivot stores into fulfillment warehousing centers allowed them to offer home and curbside pickup options.

 Fulfillment Centers vs. Self-Fulfillment

-If you’re considering using a fulfillment center, you’re most likely handling your warehousing and fulfillment in-house right now.
+If you’re considering using fulfillment center operations, you’re most likely handling your warehousing and fulfillment in-house right now.
 Let’s look at what you’ll gain by switching to a fulfillment center and some potential drawbacks to consider.

 Advantages of Fulfillment Centers Compared to Self-Fulfillment

-Choosing fulfillment centers over self-fulfillment can offer several advantages.
-Here they are:
+Choosing fulfillment centers over self-fulfillment can offer several advantages:

-• Process Orders Faster – Fulfillment centers are specialized in what they do and have their processes optimized.
-They can process orders at a significantly faster rate than you can.
-Rapid processing is necessary to meet customer expectations and achieve quick delivery to customers.
+- Process Orders Faster – Fulfillment center staff are specialized in what they do and have their processes optimized.
+Ideally all orders should be fulfilled same-day in order to meet customer expectations for fast delivery and maintain compliance with major marketplaces like Amazon Prime.

-• No Need to Store Your Products – Fulfillment centers eliminate the need for your own storage facility.
+- Avoid Storing Your Own Products – Fulfillment centers eliminate the need for your own storage facility.
 They also have the infrastructure to handle various products.
-You can offer a broader selection without worrying about space constraints or special handling requirements.
+You can offer a broader selection without worrying about physical space constraints or special handling requirements.

-• Easy to Scale Operations—As your business grows, fulfillment centers can easily accommodate your increasing order volumes.
+- Easily Scale Fulfillment Operations – As your business operations grow, fulfillment centers can easily accommodate your increasing order volumes.
 It’s simple to scale up without the logistical challenges of expanding your existing facility or relocating.

-• Lower Staffing Costs – Outsourcing to a fulfillment center means you don’t have to manage warehouse staff.
-Your labor costs and the complexities of hiring, training, and managing a workforce will reduce.
+- Lower Staffing Costs – Outsourcing to a fulfillment center means you don’t have to manage warehouse staff.
+Your labor costs and the complexities of hiring, training, and managing a workforce will be reduced.

-• Focus on Core Business Activities – With logistics and order fulfillment in expert hands, you can redirect your focus and resources toward core business activities, such as product development, marketing, and customer service.
+- Focus on Core Business Activities – With logistics and order fulfillment in expert hands, you can redirect your focus and resources toward core business activities, such as product development, marketing, and improving customer experience.
 Check out the video below for a real-world case study of how Ware2Go helped ECR4Kids outsource their fulfillment and allowed their team to focus on their strengths.

 Disadvantages of Fulfillment Centers Compared to Self-Fulfillment